An International Baccalaureate World School

 Lomond Elementary School was built in 1928.
 It sits on over 8.5 gorgeous acres.
 The building is a beautiful, well maintained Georgian-style brick and stone structure with tree-lined streets surrounding it.
 The front grounds of Lomond School boast beautiful shrubs, flowers, trees, and walking paths for children.
-The school is surrounded by landscaped grounds, including a learning garden created and maintained by Lomond’s PTO, an abundance of climbing and sliding equipment suitable for all students, two softball fields (the home field for the High School’s Varsity and Junior Varsity softball teams), and a soccer field.
-In addition, our large blacktop is painted with a kickball field, the alphabet, and hopscotch games from around the world.
+The school is surrounded by landscaped grounds, including a learning garden created by Lomond’s PTO, an abundance of climbing and sliding equipment suitable for all students, two softball fields (the home field for the High School’s Varsity and Junior Varsity softball teams), and a soccer field.
+In addition, our large blacktop is perfect for kickball, jump rope and other games during recess.

-Current enrollment at Lomond Elementary approximately 480 students.
-Our student body is comprised of 60% African American students, 25% white students, and 15% represent other ethnicities.
+Current enrollment at Lomond Elementary approximately 400 students.
+Our student body is comprised of 64% African American students, 21% white students, and 15% representing other ethnicities.
 Lomond has student representation from 18 countries.
 We have 64 staff members.

-Parents are active partners with Lomond School.
-Teachers maintain close contact with parents via newsletters, voicemail and email to keep them informed of their children’s progress.
+School parents are active partners with Lomond School.
+Teachers maintain close contact with parents via newsletters, texting, voicemail and email to keep them informed of their children’s progress.
 Teachers work cooperatively to meet students’ needs.
 Parent conferences are held in the spring and fall, and teachers are available by appointment.
 Lomond is a family-friendly environment where parent participation is welcomed.

 Lomond Elementary is a vibrant community of learners.
 We offer solid grounding in the basics, excellent art, music, physical education, and library media programs.
 Computer instruction begins in kindergarten and is developed throughout the grades.